cjohansen11/brewDB/README.md

 ## Installation

 - Clone this locally
-- Verify Docker is running locally
+- Start Docker either with the Application or CLI (https://docs.docker.com/desktop/)
 - `cd` into the brewDB directory
 - Run: